top of page

 I later trained as a child and adolescent psychiatrist and joined the University of Tokyo Hospital to deepen my expertise in complex developmental and mental health conditions.
 In 2016, I moved to the UK to pursue an MSc in Child and Adolescent Mental Health at King’s College London (IoPPN), which expanded my international perspective and clinical approach.

-In 2018, I set up Rainbow Forest Group (Rainbow Forest Clinic/Daycare Centre) in Japan, an unique mental health institution dedicated to supporting neurodivergent children and families.
+In 2018, I set up Rainbow Forest Group (Rainbow Forest Clinic/Therapy Centre) in Japan, an unique mental health institution dedicated to supporting neurodivergent children and families.

 In 2020, I set up the UK branch, Rainbow Forest Centre London, now operating as a limited company.
 We provide psychological assessments and therapeutic support for Japanese-speaking children and families living in the UK.